Leicester v Chelsea player ratings - West London Sport

 Mateo Kovacic: 7

-Kovacic made a couple of vital interception deep in his own territory after coming on late when the game was in danger of getting out of control.
-He took a booking and one surging injury-time run could easily have led to a winner.
+Kovacic made a couple of vital interceptions deep in his own territory after coming on late when the game was in danger of getting out of control.
+He took a booking for the team while one surging injury-time run could easily have led to a winner.

 Ross Barkley: 5